nhsuk/dct.crc.cms/README.md

 To add a new package, or upgrade an existing one:

-1. add an entry for the package in poetry/pyproject.toml [as described here](https://python-poetry.org/docs/basic-usage/#specifying-dependencies) or modify the existing entry if upgrading.
+First add an entry for the package in poetry/pyproject.toml [as described here](https://python-poetry.org/docs/basic-usage/#specifying-dependencies) or modify the existing entry if upgrading.

-1. delete poetry/poetry.lock.
-This will force poetry to create an updated version next time it runs
-1. rebuild your local container which will create the new poetry/poetry.lock to be committed to the repository along with the modified pyproject.toml
+Then, there are two ways to proceed.

+If you wish to bring *all* the project dependencies up to date (which will necessitate a full regression test):
+1. make any required additions of new packages to poetry/pyproject.toml
+1. run poetry update

+This will rewrite the lock file with all packages up-to-date.

+If you wish to update just *one* package and its dependencies, there is a rather tricky method:
+(other approaches may be superior):
+1. make your changes to poetry/pyproject.toml
+1. identify a package in the pyproject.toml that is already up to date (let's call it xxx)
+1. run `poetry update xxx`

+This will rewrite the poetry.lock with minimal changes.
+If there is no package that is already up-to-date, it may be time to review all the dependencies anyway.

 ## Versioning